 Although donating eggs can help someone else fulfill their dream of having a baby, it’s a very personal decision that should not be taken lightly.
-There are many things to consider before making the decision to donate, such as the time commitment, the physical and emotional risks, and the potential financial compensation.
+There are many things to consider before deciding to donate, such as the time commitment, the physical and emotional risks, as well as the potential financial compensation.

-As such, before you decide to sign up to become an egg donor, you should carefully consider the pros and cons to determine if becoming an egg donor is right for you.
+As such, before you decide to sign up to become an egg donor, you should carefully consider the pros and cons of egg donation to determine if becoming an egg donor is right for you.

 As complex as egg donation may appear to be, the actual process itself only consists of a few steps.

-However, to become an egg donor, you’ll also need to take steps prior to and following the egg retrieval process.
+However, to become an egg donor, you’ll also need to take steps before and following the egg retrieval process.
 With that in mind, the following are the three basic steps of the egg donation process:

-2. Egg retrieval: Once a donor is selected, she is given medications (administered via injection) to help stimulate her ovaries and trigger ovulation.
+Once a donor is selected, the patient is given medications (administered via injection) to help stimulate the ovaries and trigger ovulation.
 The eggs are then retrieved through a minor surgical procedure.

 There are many potential benefits of being an egg donor, both for the recipient and for the donor.
 Some of the most notable advantages include the following: